Gaia Data Release 3: Microlensing Events from All Over the Sky: Discussion

-The next example is GaiaDR3-ULENS-007 (\gaia sourceid=4042926314286962944).
-Figure \ref{fig:fitGaia007} shows \gaia \gmag, \gbp and \grp data points together with the OGLE-IV data from their Early Warning System \citep{2015Udalski}, where its designation is OGLE-2015-BLG-0064.
+The next example we wish to present is GaiaDR3-ULENS-007 (\gaia sourceid=4042926314286962944).
+Figure \ref{fig:fitGaia007} shows \gaia \gmag, \gbp, and \grp data points together with the OGLE-IV data from their Early Warning System \citep{2015Udalski}, where its designation is OGLE-2015-BLG-0064.
 The standard microlensing model fit to both \gaia and OGLE data is also shown with its residuals at the bottom.
-We note there is a low-level variability present in the OGLE I-band data, visible before as well as during the event.
-According to the study of variable baseline microlensing events in \cite{2006Wyrzykowski}, the change in the amplitude of the variation is related to the blending parameter and could indicate if the variability comes from the source or the blend (including the lens).
-In case of a non-blended varying source, the variability amplitude should not change while amplified, however, in case of a strongly blended varying source, the observed amplitude should increase.
-In an opposite case of a variable blend (or lens), the variation amplitude should decrease the more the source gets magnified.
-In case of GaiaDR3-ULENS-007/OGLE-2015-BLG-0064 the baseline amplitude is very small, of about 0.02 mag (peak-to-peak).
-The blending parameter obtained in Level~1 fit for \gaia data only was about 0.12 in \gmag.
-For \gaia-OGLE combined data set, we again used MulensModel \citep{MulensPoleski} and obtained the blending parameter of about 0.3 for \gmag and OGLE's I-band.
-If the source is variable and is contributing as little as 12-30\% of the light at the baseline, its variability amplitude should increase to about 0.03 mag if we take the microlensing amplification of about 2 in this case.
-The observed amplitude during the event, seen more clearly in the residuals, is indeed somewhat larger, suggesting the source in this event is variable and its fully de-blended variation amplitude should be about 0.07 mag, as typically seen in OGLE Small Amplitude Red Giants (OSARGs, \citealt{2004Wray, 2009Soczynski, 2013Soszynski}).
-The red colour and bright magnitude of \#007, even after de-blending is also consistent with the Red Giant star in the Bulge, a location where many of the microlensing sources can be found.
-In case of a variable blend, the variability amplitude in this event (assuming A$\sim$2 obtained from the standard microlensing model), would decrease to about 0.01 mag.
-In fact, the irregularity of the variations makes it hard to measure the amplitude precisely, however we suspect the varying source scenario is more probable here.
+We note that there is low-level variability present in the OGLE I-band data that is visible before and during the event.
+According to the study of variable baseline microlensing events by \cite{2006Wyrzykowski}, the change in the amplitude of the variation is related to the blending parameter and could indicate whether the variability comes from the source or the blend (including the lens).
+In case of a non-blended varying source, the variability amplitude should not change while amplified, but in the case of a strongly blended varying source, the observed amplitude should increase.
+In an opposite case of a variable blend (or lens), the variation amplitude should decrease with increasing magnification of the source.
+In the case of GaiaDR3-ULENS-007/OGLE-2015-BLG-0064, the baseline amplitude is very small, of about 0.02 mag (peak-to-peak).
+The blending parameter obtained in the Level~1 fit for \gaia data only was about 0.12 in \gmag.
+For the \gaia-OGLE combined data set, we again used MulensModel \citep{MulensPoleski} and obtained a blending parameter of about 0.3 for \gmag and the OGLE I-band.
+If the source is variable and is contributing as little as 12\%-30\% of the light at the baseline, its variability amplitude should increase to about 0.03 mag if we take the microlensing amplification of about two in this case.
+The observed amplitude during the event, seen more clearly in the residuals, is indeed somewhat larger, suggesting the source in this event is variable and its fully de-blended variation amplitude should be about 0.07 mag, as typically seen in OSARGs (\citealt{2004Wray, 2009Soczynski, 2013Soszynski}).
+The red colour and bright magnitude of \#007, even after de-blending, is also consistent with the red giant star in the bulge, a location where many of the microlensing sources can be found.
+In the case of a variable blend, the variability amplitude in this event (assuming A$\sim$2 obtained from the standard microlensing model) would decrease to about 0.01 mag.
+In fact, the irregularity of the variations makes it hard to measure the amplitude precisely, but we suspect the varying source scenario is more probable here.